 You didn’t weigh your ingredients – the wrong flour/water ratio makes the dough too moist.
 Weigh your ingredients, don’t use cups!

 Your husk or almond flour is too coarse and doesn’t absorb moisture.
 Change brand, experiment until you find your favorite one.

 Your oven temperature is wrong/too cold.
-Old ovens or conventional modes are less powerful than fan mode.
+Old ovens or conventional modes are less powerful than the fan mode.
 You can try to increase your oven temperature by 20C (meaning bake at 200C/400F) if your oven doesn’t cook well enough.